- Online ServicesPay Fines, Calendars...

 - What type of information can I get about my case?

 You can find out if you have fines owing, if a warrant exists or if you have a court date and the date, time and department of the hearing.

-*Note* At times the age of the case prevents the system from being able to access the file therefore, the information may not be available to you via the telephone or web site system.
+*Note* At times the age of the case prevents the system from being able to access the file therefore, the information may not be available to you via the telephone.
 If this happens, you will need to call the criminal division at (530) 406-6705 to speak to a deputy clerk who will assist you.